-An estimated 70 percent of ACL injuries are attributed to non-contact mechanisms while the remaining 30 percent are attributed to direct contact with an object or another player.
-The injury mechanism is typically associated with deceleration coupled with awkward landing, sidestepping and pivoting maneuvers, and cutting.
+An estimated 70 per cent of ACL injuries are attributed to non-contact mechanisms while the remaining 30 per cent are attributed to direct contact with an object or another player.
+The injury mechanism is typically associated with deceleration coupled with awkward landing, sidestepping and pivoting manoeuvres, and cutting.
 Several studies indicate that female athletes have a higher incidence of ACL injury compared to their male counterparts.
 It has been proposed that this can be the result of differences in muscular strength, neuromuscular control, and physical conditioning.

 When an ACL injury occurs, patients often experience swelling and pain immediately.
 The knee can also feel unstable and the patient cannot bear weight immediately.
 Within a few hours after an ACL injury, other symptoms can manifest including loss of full motion range, tenderness along the joint line, and discomfort when walking.

 Aside from special tests to check for meniscus tears and other injuries to the ligaments, the Lachman’s and pivot-shift tests will also be done to check if the ACL is still intact.
 When checking patients with an ACL injury, an X-ray may also be ordered to check for possible fractures or ligament-bone avulsions.
 A magnetic resonance imaging (MRI) scan may also be required to assess the ACL and check for evidence of injury to the articular cartilage, meniscus cartilage, and other knee ligaments.